How to Scrape SoundCloud for AI Training: Step-By-Step Tutorial

 SoundCloud offers a huge pool of diverse audio that can power great AI work.
 With the basics in place you can build datasets for music generation, audio enhancement, and voice or speech training.
 That is only a starting point, and the same approach can support many other creative ideas.

 Results come from the setup you choose and the care you put in.
-Puppeteer handles dynamic pages, proxies keep sessions stable at scale, and smart targeting keeps the data relevant.
+Playwright handles dynamic pages, proxies keep sessions stable at scale, and smart targeting keeps the data relevant.
 Log your runs, watch for interface changes, and refine as you go.
 Most of all, remember that data quality often matters more than quantity.
 A curated dataset of high-quality, relevant audio samples will typically produce better AI model performance than a larger collection of random tracks.

 Get high-quality residential IPs